GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/README_Sourcedb_to_Spanner.md

 * **instanceId** (Cloud Spanner Instance Id.): The destination Cloud Spanner instance.
 * **databaseId** (Cloud Spanner Database Id.): The destination Cloud Spanner database.
 * **projectId** (Cloud Spanner Project Id.): This is the name of the Cloud Spanner project.
-* **OutputDirectory** (GCS path of the ouput directory): The GCS path of the Directory where all error and skipped events are dumped to be used during migrations
+* **outputDirectory** (GCS path of the ouput directory): The GCS path of the Directory where all error and skipped events are dumped to be used during migrations

 #### Optional Parameters
 * **jdbcDriverJars** (Comma-separated Cloud Storage path(s) of the JDBC driver(s)): The comma-separated list of driver JAR files.
 (Example: gs://your-bucket/driver_jar1.jar,gs://your-bucket/driver_jar2.jar).